mootoday/www-mootoday-com/src/content/blog/why-i-turned-my-homepage-into-a-timeline/index.md

 ### Simplicity

-A bit over 1,000 visitors per month read a single blog post where I explain why I moved from React to Svelte, according to [my public website analytics](https://your-analytics.org/mikenikles.com?preset=30days).
+A bit over 1,000 visitors per month read a single blog post where I explain why I moved from React to Svelte.
 The second most visited page is the homepage with roughly 800 visitors per month.
 While the previous version was colorful and had nice images and blog post summaries, I received feedback from people saying they look at the titles and if anything sounds interesting, they click and read the blog post.

 The new timeline view reflects that and only displays a blog post's title, with a call to action to read the post.